OpenConceptLab/ocl_web/README.md

    source ./ocl/bin/activate
    ```

 5. Set the environment variables below to let web connect to API and set db location.
-Note that OclAPI must be already setup for this, you can see the token at http://0.0.0.0:8000/admin/authtoken/token/ (8000 is the port where oclapi server is running)
+Note that OclAPI must be already setup for this, you can see the token at http://0.0.0.0:8000/admin/authtoken/token/ (8000 is the port where oclapi server is running).
+Note that for a local development environment, OCL_API_HOST will typically be set to `http://localhost:8000`.

    ```sh
    export OCL_API_HOST='<your_api_server_ip>'